SGFinansAS/Metrics/README.md

 # Metrics
-Grafana with a InfluxDB backend.
+Grafana with a Graphite backend.
+Made to set up a quick working Grafana metrics.